nolanlawson/css-talk-2022/markdown.md

 ???

 Now let's move on to layout.
-Note that, with style, at no point were we talking about the geometry of the page.
-Style calculation has nothing to do with where things actually go geometrically on the page; that's the job of layout calculation.

-So recall we have our h1 and h2 where the browser has figured out that one has 5px padding and the other has 10px padding.
+Conceptually, the output of style is the "inline styles," and that's the input to layout.

 ---